The 519: PrideHouseTO

-The 519 is the trustee of the PrideHouseTO initiative, a collaborative project of more than 15 community organizations working together to make the 2015 Pan American Games the most LGBT-inclusive multi-sport event in history.
-The PrideHouseTO leadership team includes organizations such as Toronto Metropolitan University, Egale Canada, the Gay and Lesbian International Sport Association and the Toronto chapter of PFLAG.
+The 519 is the trustee of the PrideHouseTO initiative, a collaborative project of more than 15 community organisations working together to make the 2015 Pan American Games the most LGBT-inclusive multi-sport event in history.
+The PrideHouseTO leadership team includes organisations such as Toronto Metropolitan University, Egale Canada, the Gay and Lesbian International Sport Association and the Toronto chapter of PFLAG.
 As trustee, the 519 provides administrative and project management support to the volunteer-led initiative.
 PrideHouseTO is modeled after the Pride House movement which was founded in 2010 during the 2010 Winter Olympics.

 Capital expansion

 In 2001, as use of the building reached capacity, the 519 undertook a process to raise money for a three-story addition to be built onto the existing structure.
 The 519's capital campaign, chaired by Salah Bachir, successfully raised money from the local community to fund the new wing.
 The addition of the Salah J. Bachir Wing and the renovation of the original building resulted in a 43 per cent increase in community space.
-The organization celebrated a grand reopening on May 19, 2010.
+The organisation celebrated a grand reopening on May 19, 2010.